nihalbot/NextJS/my-app/README.md

  - It is a simple way just use <Link></Link> tag and inser href inside it and give the routing page inside it.
  - To use useRouter() it is a hook it will import from next/navigation
  - Create a variable to call useRouter() it will return multiple object to use navigate one page to another we need to create a onClick handaler and use the variable name.push("") to navigate

+# Navigate from server component to differant component
+# Getting current url or slug in client side
+# Getting current url or slug in server side
+# Data fetching in client and server componnent